PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 ## Format the data for the arc

-- The reason that our `arc()` function won't work is that the data isn't formatted properly for the function
-- The arc function we generated expects the data object to have things like start angle, end angle, etc
-- D3 can reformat our data so that it will work with our generated `arc()` function
+The reason that our `arc()` function won't work is that the data isn't formatted properly for the function.
+The arc function we generated expects the data object to have things like start angle, end angle, etc.  Fortunately, D3 can reformat our data so that it will work with our generated `arc()` function.
+To do this, we'll generate a `pie` function which will take a data set and add the necessary attributes to it for start angle, end angle, etc.  Add the following just above our code for `var path = d3.select('g').selectAll('path')...` :

 ```javascript
 var pie = d3.pie()